bitcoin-dot-org/Bitcoin.org/_posts/2018-09-14-how-to-translate.md

 **Responsibilities and Tasks**

-- Oversight on the complete translation efforts on Transifex.
+- Providing oversight on the complete translation efforts on Transifex.
-- Keeping track on everything.
+- Keeping track of everything.
 - Being a contact person for all sorts of questions that cannot be answered by language coordinators.
 - Promoting or demoting users (e.g. promoting a reviewer to coordinator).
 - Managing groups that have no active coordinator.